MLSAKIIT/stablediffusionlora/README.md

 ### 3. Dataset Preparation (`dataset.py`)

-The `CustomDataset` class is mostly implemented, but you may need to:
+The `CustomDataset` class is mostly implemented, but we need to:

-a) Add functionality for text captions if your dataset includes them
+a) Add functionality for text captions
 b) Implement additional data augmentation techniques if needed

 ### 4. Additional Considerations